How Much Does Developmental Editing Cost?

 - Genre expectations.

-These are just a few of the key issues that a developmental editor will assess.
+These are just a few of the key issues that an editor will assess.
 Each manuscript is different, and each manuscript will require an intelligent and comprehensive assessment from an editor.

 Types of Pricing

-There are three types of pricing for developmental editing:
+There are three types of pricing for editing:

 - Price per page.